cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/Readme.md

 You can still access the API.

+## Next step

-We need to secure cluster network access, which we will do in *04b-securing-with-calico*
+We need to secure cluster network access, which we will do in [Securing your API with Calico](04b-securing-with-calico.md)